Traveling By Plane With Your Cat? Here's What you Need To Know and Bring

 3. Have water and a snack on hand

 You want your cat to eat only a little during travel, but you can bring a small snack and water with you.
-I take this portable bottle with me and fill it with water so my cat can drink whenever he wants.
+I take a Portable Water Bottle with me and fill it with water so my cat can drink whenever possible.

 4. Distract your cat with their favorite toy